 The Seton Hall University master's degree in social work* is a unique opportunity.
 For students without a bachelor's degree in social work, the program is two years long, with the first year consisting of on-campus coursework.
 Students with a degree in social work go straight into the second year of the program — the Advanced Standing year — which consists of online courses and on-site fieldwork in the community.
 We also offer our students a number of opportunities to see their classroom lessons in action, such as participating in Social Work Day at the United Nations.
+And we offer the only graduate forensic social work program in the state of New Jersey.

 *Accredited by the Council on Social Work Education (CSWE)